heidingaway/datapeople/Home.md

 type: clock
 ```

-> [!quote] The world is a book, and those who do not travel read only a page.
+> [!quote] Today, give a stranger a smile without waiting for it may be the joy they need to have a great day.
-> — Augustinus Sanctus
+> — Byron Pulsifer

 ------
 ```widgets